darktable-org/dtorg/content/blog/2012-03-11-color-correction/2012-03-11-color-correction.md

 wordpress_id: 1366
 tags: blog, tutorial

-this is one of the oldest modules in darktable. it appeared to me that it probably lacks an example to discover how useful it can be.. so here goes the example.
+this is one of the oldest modules in darktable. it appeared to me that it probably lacks an example to discover how useful it can be ... so here goes the example.

 this started off to be a wrapper around the [gegl:whitebalance operation](http://gegl.org/operations.html#op_gegl:whitebalance), which works in Lab color space and is able to give dark and bright colors a different color tint, interpolating between the two for mid tones.